gugglegum/wc-api-php/README.md

 The options `method_override_query` activates `?_method=PUT/DELETE` workaround.
 And the option `method_override_header` activates workaround with `X-HTTP-Method-Override` header.
 Usually it's enough to activate only one of them, but you can activate they both if you want.

-If you want to better understand how it's working on Woo-Commerce side, you can review the code in the file `wp-content\plugins\woocommerce\includes\legacy\api\v1\class-wc-api-server.php`.
+If you want to better understand how it's working on Woo-Commerce side, you can review the code in the file `class-wc-api-server.php`.
 At the moment this code looks like this:

 ```php
 // Compatibility for clients that can't use PUT/PATCH/DELETE